 My brother (who had been diagnosed with cancer two years prior) may have known that my Dad’s 64th birthday was the last birthday the six of us would share together.
 Whether or not he thought about that as a possibility, I am forever grateful that he approached it in a way that makes each of us smile as we reflect on it.
 I know he is too…

 - What is the next thing you will intentionally do for the last time?

 - What is the most recent thing you may have unknowingly done for the last time?

-- What memory will you deliberately make special next (for you and/or for others)?
+- What will be the next memory you deliberately make special (for you and/or for others)?